quantori/GherkinSyncTool/README.md

 | ArchiveSection             | Deleted folders will be moved to this section                                                    | No       |
 | GherkinSyncToolId          | ID for isolating usage of multiple GherkinSyncTools in one test management system                | Yes      |

+#### TestRail Tags

+- `@Reference:JIRA-123` tag from a feature file will be parsed and filled as 'JIRA-123' to the reference testrail test case field.
+- `@Priority:High` tag from a feature file will be parsed and filled as 'High' to the priority testrail test case field.
+- `@Automated:UI` tag from a feature file will be parsed and filled as 'UI' to the automation type testrail test case field.

 ### Azure DevOps settings

 | Parameter               | Description                                                                       | Required |